 Interview with CPRRA

-Ahead of the upcoming Sustainability in Packaging Asia 2020 conference, we spoke with Dr. Jiang Nanqing, Secretary general of China Plastics Reuse and Recycling Association.
-She gave us a sneak peek of what we can expect from her presentation, on day one of the conference, in our 'Circular economy and recycling consideration in packaging' session.
+Last year we spoke with Dr. Jiang Nanqing, Secretary general of China Plastics Reuse and Recycling Association.
+She gave us a sneak peek of what we can expect from her presentation in our 'Circular economy and recycling consideration in packaging' session.
 Here's what she had to say...

 Current Industry Focus: